mrknorman/git_and_github_tutorial/part_0_what.md

 How exactly you use git will be dependant on your operating system:

-1. If you are using OSX (Mac) or a linux distribution then you will probably already be able to access git via your terminal.
+1. If you are using <b>eOSX (Mac) or a Linux distribution </b>then you will probably already be able to access git via your terminal.

 > <b> Activity 0.1a </b> *If you are using OSX (Mac) or a linux distribution then procced with this activity otherwise go to Activity 0.1b.* Open your terminal and type the following command.